satwikkansal/wtfpython/README.md

 # Acknowledgements

-The idea and design for this list are inspired by Denys Dovhan's awesome project [wtfjs](https://github.com/denysdovhan/wtfjs).
+The idea and design for this collection are inspired by Denys Dovhan's awesome project [wtfjs](https://github.com/denysdovhan/wtfjs).

 #### Some nice Links!
 * https://www.youtube.com/watch?v=sH4XF6pKKmk